juxt/astro-website/src/pages/blog/technical-121s.md

 author: 'jms'
 layout: '../../layouts/BlogPost.astro'
 title: 'Ways to improve one-to-ones for technical people-managers'
-description: "Actionable ideas for you and your team to get more from your regular one-to-ones."
+description: 'Actionable ideas for you and your team to get more from your regular one-to-ones'
 category: 'culture'
-publishedDate: '2024-03-07'
+publishedDate: '2024-03-12'
 tags:
   - management skills
   - culture